 Doing the research

-When one considers how expensive property is it is mystery how little research many people do before they buy property in a foreign country like Spain.
-Background research before buying is time well spent and those that make the effort to do this will significantly increase their chances of a successful purchase.
+When one considers how expensive property is, it is mystery how little research many people do before they buy property in Spain.
+Background research before buying is time well spent, and those that make the effort to do this will significantly increase their chances of a successful purchase.
 People who buy in a hurry without doing enough research are more likely to overpay and walk into the usual pitfalls with their eyes shut.

 It is a good idea to start your research as early as possible and certainly before you visit Spain to view properties.
 Your research should continue throughout the time you are looking to buy, though the focus will change from general background research to investigating specific issues as you proceed along the road to buying.